doodercodes/.github/contributing.md

 ### Review

 - Push new commits when doing changes to the pull request.
 Don't squash as it makes it hard to see what changed since the last review.
 I will squash when merging.
-- It's better to present solutions than asking questions.
 - Review the pull request diff after each new commit.
 It's better that you catch mistakes early than the maintainers pointing it out and having to go back and forth.
 - Be patient.
 Maintainers often have a lot of pull requests to review.
 Feel free to bump the pull request if you haven't received a reply in a couple of weeks.
 - And most importantly, have fun! 👌🎉